Warnings for Lexapro

 Lexapro has not been systematically evaluated in patients with a recent history of myocardial infarction or unstable heart disease.
 Patients with these diagnoses were generally excluded from clinical studies during the product's premarketing testing.

 In subjects with hepatic impairment, clearance of racemic citalopram was decreased and plasma concentrations were increased.
-The recommended dose of Lexapro in hepatically impaired patients is 10 mg/day [see DOSAGE AND ADMINISTRATION].
+The recommended dose of Lexapro in hepatically impaired patients is 10 mg daily [see DOSAGE AND ADMINISTRATION and Use In Specific Populations].

 Because escitalopram is extensively metabolized, excretion of unchanged drug in urine is a minor route of elimination.
-Until adequate numbers of patients with severe renal impairment have been evaluated during chronic treatment with Lexapro, however, it should be used with caution in such patients [see DOSAGE AND ADMINISTRATION].
+Until adequate numbers of patients with severe renal impairment have been evaluated during chronic treatment with Lexapro, however, it should be used with caution in such patients [see DOSAGE AND ADMINISTRATION and Use In Specific Populations].

 Patient Counseling Information